NxPKG/khulnasoft-docs/content/images/image-resizing/troubleshooting.md

 -  9420 — The origin server redirected to an invalid URL.
 Confirm settings at your origin and try again.
 -  9421 — The origin server redirected too many times.
 Confirm settings at your origin and try again.
 -  9504, 9505, & 9510 — The origin server could not be contacted because the origin server may be down or overloaded.
 Try again later.
 -  9524 — The `/cdn-cgi/image/` resizing service could not perform resizing.
 This may happen when an image URL is intercepted by a Worker.
 Check your Workers and try again.
-This can also happen when using a `pages.dev` URL of a [Cloudflare Pages](/pages/) project.
+This can also happen when using a `pages.dev` URL of a [Khulnasoft Pages](/pages/) project.
 In that case, you can use a [Custom Domain](/pages/platform/custom-domains/) instead.
 -  9511 — The image format is not supported.
 Refer to [Supported formats and limitations](/images/image-resizing/format-limitations/) to learn about supported input and output formats.
 -  9522 — The image exceeded the processing limit.
 This may happen briefly after purging an entire zone or when files with very large dimensions are requested.
 If the problem persists, contact support.
 -  9424, 9516, 9517, 9518, 9522 & 9523 — Internal errors.
 Please contact support if you encounter these errors.